Day 03 - Lobby

 Problem https://adventofcode.com/2025/day/3

-Part 1: For part 1, only two digits are needed.
-The idea is pretty simple, for every digit, ask what is the best digit I’ve seen so far that I could pair with this one?
+The idea is simple: for every digit, ask what’s the best left digit seen so far that I could pair with this one?
+I keep track of largest_seen and update the best candidate as I go:

 let joltage = largest_seen * 10 + digit;